HEPTACOM/heptaconnect-docs/docs/guides/portal-developer/http-handler-middleware.md

 > Since heptacom/heptaconnect-portal-base: 0.9.2

 A portal can respond to an HTTP request using [HTTP Handlers](./http-handler.md).
-To provide features for multiple HTTP handler, you can use these middlewares.
+To provide features for multiple HTTP handlers, you can use these middlewares.

 ## Intention